I left my corporate career behind in 2017 before it was the popular thing to do.

 I’m not suggesting that you deprive yourself of the good things in life.
 But I’m strongly suggesting that you limit the constant temptation.

-As the saying goes, to thine own self be true.
+As the saying goes, to thy own self be true.

-What are your best tips for working from home?
+Are you currently thinking about creating a home office space?
+What are your best tips for remote working?
 Let me know in the comments below.
 And don’t forget to connect with me on social.